AdobeDocs/campaign-classic.en/help/integrations/using/events.md

 <undefined/>
 ```

-You should restart [!DNL pipelined] after editing the JS.
+You should restart [!DNL pipelined] after editing the Javascript.

 ### Trigger data format {#trigger-format}